Hero Backdrop

 Outstanding salary and holidays

 When will any outstanding salary be paid?
-Will you be required to take your holidays during your remaining period of employment?
+Will there be a requirement to take holidays during any remaining period of employment?

 Benefits